BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 However, during the ReadyRemit early-adoption phase (Spring 2022), in response to suggestions from early adopters, `v1` may experience improvements that are not backward compatible.

-All changes will be described in the [Changelog](https://developer.readyremit.com/changelog).
+All same-version changes will be described in [Changelog](https://developer.readyremit.com/changelog) dated posts.

 # Signing up for the service